EU official asks to meet Microsoft on job losses

 Andor said he deeply regretted the job losses and said company restructuring should be done in a socially responsible way.

-“I have asked to meet with Microsoft representatives as soon as possible in order to get more information on the planned redundancies and the measures to alleviate the social consequences, as well as to explore how to mobilize EU funding in support of the workers concerned,” he said in a statement.
+“I have asked to meet with Microsoft representatives as soon as possible in order to get more information on the planned redundancies and the measures to alleviate the social consequences, as well as to explore how to mobilise EU funding in support of the workers concerned,” he said in a statement.
+(Reporting by Adrian Croft; editing by Barbara Lewis)